Create Bulletproof Documentation: Attorney’s 7 Key Steps

 When follow-ups are completed, you should amend documentation when necessary and detail what happened during the follow-up.

-7. Describe the consequences if behavior/performance continues
+7. Describe the Consequences if Outlined Problems Continue

 The final step is to detail what happens if the issue does not improve.
 “Use [consequences] deliberately, but use them very sparingly,” advises West.
 For example, consequences aren’t usually appropriate when it comes to performance issues, especially during the first coaching session.